Business Startup Checklist 10 Steps for a Great Start

 - Target customers’ problems: What are the pain points?

-- Target customers’ preferences: What are the preferred solution for your target customers?
+- Target customers’ preferences: What are the preferred solutions for your target customers?

 - Competitors in the industry: Are there any companies doing the same thing you want to do?
 What are your competitors doing?
 How are you different from them?